thisMatter.comMoneyInsurance

 Another way to look at it is that insurance involves the pooling of losses among its customers.
 In return for losing a little money in the form of a premium, the customers are indemnified against a large loss.
 Thus, the average loss among a group of people is substituted for actual losses.

 To illustrate, consider a sample of 1,000 farms, and suppose that each farm were identical, and had the same value of $300,000 for the house and barn.
 Over the years, it was discovered that about 1 farmer would have a total loss every year.
 If a farmer's buildings burned completely, the farmer would be out of $300,000, but if each farmer paid into a fund every year to pay for the fires, then each would only have to pay 300,000/1,000 = $300 per year.
-Thus, for $300 per year, each farmer can avoid a loss of $300,000 if he suffers a fire that destroys both house and barn.
+Thus, for $300 per year, each farmer can avoid a loss of $300,000 if a fire destroys both house and barn.
 The Amish, a religious sect, do something similar, but instead of pooling money, they pool labor.
 If a farmer's barn burns down, for instance, then other members of the community pitch in and rebuild the barn.
 Thus, in exchange for providing some labor periodically, each farmer is protected against major losses.

 Insurance is the transfer of risk to an insurance company, which pools the losses of many people to provide indemnification for any who suffer covered losses.
 An insurance company also invests the premiums, since otherwise it would lose the opportunity cost of the money, usually in the form of interest, while it holds it.
 For a private insurance company to be a going concern, it must earn enough money from premiums and investments to pay not only for the losses of those covered, but also to pay to operate the company and to earn a profit.
 However, for any private insurance company to be able to insure a risk, the company's payout must be fairly predictable and the premiums charged must be affordable.